sharetribe/flex-docs/src/docs/operator-guides/change-transaction-process/index.md

 ## Draw it out

-It’s time to put the pieces of a transaction—payments, bookings, emails, and reviews—into a coherent journey.
+It’s time to put the pieces of your marketplace transaction into a coherent journey.
 Drawing a graph is the best way to illustrate this journey.

 Start by identifying the various states of a transaction and mapping the possibilities users have to move through them.
 You’re trying to show how customers and providers transact on your platform from start to finish.